yyyyannisz/Interactive-Lab-Hub/Lab 2/README.md

 Please sketch/diagram your clock idea.
 (Try using a [Verplank digram](http://www.billverplank.com/IxDSketchBook.pdf)!

 **We strongly discourage and will reject the results of literal digital or analog clock display.**

+Based on feedback from peers, I found strong support for the clock-based visualization of the menstrual cycle — many felt it was intuitive and helpful in making abstract cycle concepts more concrete.

+A key takeaway was the need to support users with irregular cycles, which led me to explore options for cycle customization and personalized tracking.
+For example, allowing users to input their own period data and compare it with a standard 28-day cycle.

+Another recurring point was the potential information overload on a single screen.
+To address this, I plan to improve the layout by organizing content into collapsible sections or progressive disclosure, so users can focus on one aspect at a time (e.g., energy, symptoms, or activity tips).

+Lastly, I was inspired by suggestions to integrate mood and lifestyle recommendations, possibly through a separate module or syncing with calendar events.
+This would make the clock not just a tracker, but a holistic daily wellness guide.

+Upadted Interface Design:

 \*\*\***A copy of your code should be in your Lab 2 Github repo.**\*\*\*